-The little town of Villecroze is located about 20 kilometers south of the Verdon Canyon, between the villages Tourtour, Salernes and Entrecasteaux.
-It is placed in the foothills of the Alps, surrounded by a ring of hills covered with pines and oaks that keep the mistral wind away.
+The little town of Villecroze is a hidden gem located in the heart of Provence, approximately 20 kilometers south of the spectacular Verdon Canyon.
+Nestled between the picturesque villages of Tourtour, Salernes, and Entrecasteaux, it sits at the foothills of the Alps.
+The town is beautifully protected by a ring of hills covered with fragrant pines and oaks, which serve as a natural barrier against the powerful mistral wind, creating a mild and pleasant microclimate.

 We leave our car in the parking lot near the town's center (1; GPS: 43.582371, 6.276624), next to the church of Notre-Dame-des-Sept-Douleurs from the late eighteenth century.
 You can also park in another parking lot (2; GPS: 43.583359, 6.275353) - a little more away from the center, but instead of this located closer to the troglodytes caves.